deepdass/akeyboard/README.md

 5. I also made it [VIA](https://caniusevia.com/) compatible for easier keymaping

 ### The problem
-- but i never assembled it as i dont have a accessible 3D printer that i could use, I asked my school if i could use the 3D printer that was there in the school that no one used but they said no, sad
+- I haven't assembled the keyboard yet because the case and keycaps require 3D printing, and I currently don't have access to a 3D printer.
+I asked my school if I could use the one they had available, but it wasn't accessible for student projects, so I started looking for other ways to get the parts printed
-- also because of the high mx switch prices
+- The cost of MX switches is another constraint for completing the build

 ## Current Status
 The firmware and keyboard matrix design are complete and tested on the microcontroller